Car Accident Frequently Asked Questions

 Yes.
-Contacting Chad Jones Law, P.C. as soon as possible after your wreck will help you in a number of ways:
+Contacting Chad Jones Law, P.C. as soon as possible after your wreck can help you in a number of ways:

-- We will negotiate with the insurance on your behalf, so you can focus on your recovery.
+- We can negotiate with the insurance on your behalf, so you can focus on your recovery.

-- We will work with your healthcare providers and get your medical bills paid through an attorney's lien, if needed.
+- We can work with your healthcare providers and arrange for your medical bills to be paid through an attorney's lien, if needed.

-- We will thoroughly investigate your wreck and fight to make sure you are fully compensated for your injuries and other losses.
+- We can thoroughly investigate your wreck and fight for full compensation for your injuries and other losses.

-Because we handle car accident cases on a contingency fee basis, meaning we don't get paid until and unless we win, there is no up-front cost and no obligation.
-Even meeting with us for a free consultation will likely improve your outcome, and if you do choose to retain us, we will see you through from start to finish.
+Because we handle car accident cases on a contingency fee basis, meaning we don't get paid unless we win, there is no up-front cost and no obligation.
+We offer a free consultation.
+And if you do choose to retain us, we can see you through from start to finish.

 Because every case is unique, there is no single answer to this question.
-However, your compensation for a car wreck can include all of the following:
+However, your compensation for a car wreck can include the following:

-- Medical bills, including the full cost of treatment for all injuries sustained in the wreck.
+- Medical bills, including the full cost of treatment for injuries sustained in the wreck.